CCSC 2025 - Popcorn and Payloads

 It seems we can fool the server into caching the /profile endpoint by appending a .js extension to it.

-Step 2: Force the Admin Bot to Visit the Cached Page
+Step 2: Force the Admin Bot to Visit their /profile Page

 Let’s create the following review: